Create the perfect pool setting with these pool area ideas, for a place to relax, enjoy and entertain during the warmer months.

 ‘Both trellis ideas and planting have an added advantage over more solid structures like walls in that they can have a degree of transparency which allows the spaces to be separated and yet still linked.

 Examples might be a trellis that has a greater or lesser amount of climbers on it, giving screening that you can moderate.
 Plants like tall grasses or pleached trees can create a similar effect.
 The advantage of the shared planting between the two areas is that it also adds continuity to the wider garden design.

 ‘Another option is to sink the whole pool area to create a sunken garden.
 This can obviously be a more expensive option as it requires a greater amount of dig out, but it delivers the benefits of hiding the pool, providing privacy and also potentially shelter from the wind.’

-In a medium or large yard, it’s worth upping the size of the pool area to make space for one some creative pool house ideas.
+If you have a medium or large yard, and it falls within your allotted costs to build a pool, it’s worth upping the size of the pool area to make space for some creative pool house ideas.
 The building can echo the lines of the pool with elegant curves, for example, and complement the contemporary or classic style of the yard design.

 But a pool house can also provide a place to store furniture in winter, tidy away the extras that go with a pool such as rafts, noodles and so on.
 You could even include a section to stash pool chemicals safely away in its design.